-Dental Connections is thankful for people like China Kesterson, Amy McLamore, and Vanessa Manolopoulos (RDHs), Ally Jenkins, Lori Johnson Dillard, and Tina Ta (RDAs).
-Their dedication, professionalism, and service have earned them our Temp of the Year Awards for 2020.
+Dental Connections is thankful for people like Beth Higgins, Nohra Belaid, Sydney Brediger (RDHs), Laura Paulsen, Mandy Schoen, and Nila Houghton (RDAs).
+Their dedication, professionalism, and service have earned them our Temp of the Year Awards for 2021.

 A sincere thank you to ALL of the temps that have worked for us this year.
 We appreciate you very much.

-Dental Connections and the Washington Dental Hygienists’ Association (WDHA) have partnered since 2008 to produce accurate, comprehensive, and current statistics about dental hygienist wages and benefits in dental offices.
-The answers to this survey are completely anonymous and reflect a large sample set of workers providing the most up to date and accurate statistics available anywhere.
-Dental Connections and the WDHA have zero influence over the respondent’s answers and do not use this information for profit.
+Dental Connections surveys local dental hygienists on an annual basis to produce accurate, comprehensive, and current statistics about their wages and benefits in dental offices.
+The answers to this survey are completely anonymous and provide the most up to date and accurate statistics available anywhere.

 Before reading the results, we want to point out some key observations and historical trends:

-• This survey combines ALL types of hygienists: traditional, restorative, part time, full time, experienced, new grads, etc. Restorative RDHs make more than traditional RDHs.
+• This survey combines ALL types of hygienists: traditional, accelerated, restorative, part time, full time, experienced, new grads, etc. Accelerated and restorative hygienists typically make more than traditional hygienists.
 Full time workers receive better benefits than part time workers.
 Take this into account while analyzing the statistics.

 • Historically, experienced professionals that have spent more time in a single practice are compensated higher for loyalty.
-This trend is changing because of the shortage.
-North King County currently has a $54/hour average, but recent job offers in 2019-2020 have been above that average due to the market factors discussed above.
+This is no longer the case because the shortage and increasing wages has not plateaued yet.
+Dental hygienists are routinely accepting permanent job offers or temp jobs well above the average hourly rates of employed individuals.

-• 18% of respondents are part time workers and this has a dramatic effect on the benefit statistics.
-The benefit percentages are lower as a result of the part time workers reporting lesser benefits.
+• 21% of respondents are part time workers and this has a dramatic effect on benefits statistics.
+The benefits percentages are lower as a result of the part time workers reporting lesser benefits.